Moree

 Moree faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 36.2% of residents currently enrolled in formal education, including 15.6% in primary, 9.0% in secondary, and 3.0% in tertiary education.
+Educational participation is notably high, with 36.2% of residents currently enrolled in formal education.
+This includes 15.6% in primary education, 9.0% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education